Sahilj11/Learning-notes/Notes/MCA/2nd sem/CSA.md

 ## Intro
 A sequential circuit is an interconnection of flip-flops and gates.
 The gates by themselves constitute a combinational circuit, but when included with the flip-flops, the overall circuit is classified as a sequential circuit.
 ![](../../statics/Pasted%20image%2020240303073627.png)

-## Latch and flip flop
-Latches and flip-flops are both sequential logic circuits used in digital electronics to store binary data.
-They serve similar functions but have some key differences in their operation and behavior.

-**1. Latch:**

-- A latch is a basic memory element that stores one bit of data.
-- It operates transparently, meaning it continuously updates its output based on the input as long as the enable signal is active.
-- Latches can be level-sensitive or edge-sensitive.
-Level-sensitive latches respond to the input as long as the enable signal remains in a certain state (e.g., high or low).
-Edge-sensitive latches respond to a specific edge transition (e.g., rising or falling edge) of the enable signal.
-- The most common type of latch is the SR latch (Set-Reset latch), which has two inputs: S (set) and R (reset).
-When S is high and R is low, the output is set to 1; when S is low and R is high, the output is reset to 0; when both S and R are low, the latch maintains its previous state; and when both S and R are high, it enters an invalid state.

-**2. Flip-Flop:**

-- A flip-flop is a more complex memory element that also stores one bit of data.
-- It has a clock input in addition to the data input, which allows it to change its state only at specific clock transitions.
-- Flip-flops are edge-triggered devices, meaning they capture and store input data only at the rising or falling edge of the clock signal.
-- Common types of flip-flops include D flip-flops, JK flip-flops, and T flip-flops, each with its specific behavior and applications.
-- For example, in a D flip-flop, the input data (D) is captured and stored at the rising or falling edge of the clock signal, depending on the flip-flop's configuration.
-The stored data remains unchanged until the next clock transition.

-**Key Differences:**

-- Latches are level-sensitive and continuously update their output based on the input, while flip-flops are edge-triggered and store data only at specific clock transitions.
-- Latches are simpler and require fewer components, making them suitable for simpler applications, while flip-flops provide more precise timing control and are commonly used in more complex sequential circuits.

-In summary, while both latches and flip-flops serve as memory elements in digital circuits, they differ in their operation, timing control, and complexity, making them suitable for different applications.

 ## Flip Flops
 - it is a binary cell capable of storing one bit of data